leandrob13/fp-examples/README.md

 # fp-examples

-## Helpful fp examples using cats library
+## Helpful fp examples using cats and monix libraries